 Cereal fields, Beauce, France (Google Maps)

-If we look at the food supply (in kcal/capita/day) we can see that animal and vegetal products represent respectively 1/3 and 2/3 of the diet in Western Europe.
+When we look at the food supply (in kcal/capita/day) we see that animal and vegetal products represent respectively 1/3 and 2/3 of the current diet in Western Europe:

 Plant-based diets have a long history around the world and the modern widespread availability of dietary supplements (vitamins B12 and D most notably) means that a strict vegan diet, properly planned, can be as healthy as any omnivore diets.

 Cattle in a pasture, Alps, France (Google Maps)

 If all the human population of Western Europe shifted to a plant-based diet, most of the 25 million hectares of pasture and at least a third of the 28 million hectares of crops that are used to feed the livestock could be freed from agriculture while the remaining cropland would be reorganized to prioritize direct human consumption.